w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 - What need(s) does your project meet?

-  The light clients which use this verifier should preferably support precompiles of BLS12-377 and BW6-761.
-You can use the no-precompiles version of the curve implementations If gas and speed are not an issue.
+  Precompiled versions of BLS12-377 and BW6-761 should ideally be supported by the blockchains that use this verifier.

+  If gas and speed are not a concern, you can use the no-precompile elliptic curve implementations.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-  We don't see any solidity implementations of this kind of verifier.
+  This type of verifier hasn't been implemented in solidity yet, as far as we know.

 ## Team :busts_in_silhouette: